-There’s something about most of these smoke and carbon monoxide detectors however that you don’t know, vital information that impacts your safety.
+There’s something about most of these smoke detectors and carbon monoxide detectors however that you don’t know, vital information that impacts your safety.

 Most smoke detectors will simply burn up with your home.
 They won’t summon the fire department to send help for you or to fight the fire.